jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 #### No Semicolons!

-Although your code will work if you close a line with `;`, common practice is not to use them.
+While your code will work if you close a line with `;`, common practice is not to use them.

 #### Parentheses Optional

+Since I'm in a Javascript state of mind, you will notice me using them pretty often.

 ```ruby
 number = 3